Agriculture in Indonesia: Horticulture

 Horticulture, which covers fruits and vegetables production, holds an important role in the local Indonesian economy and in the attainment of food security.
 Indonesia possesses a variety of horticultural products.
 Its native fruits include durian, mangosteen, rambutan, salak, banana, jackfruit, mango, kedondong, jambu air, buni, jamblang and kecapi.
 The bulk of fruits and vegetables needed by consumers are supplied by local traditional farmers.
 The products prices are highly dependent on seasonal availability and proximity to production centers, due to transportation and cargo infrastructure restrictions.
 As a result, prices of horticulture products vary greatly throughout Indonesia.
 Prices might be cheaper in Bandung and Bukittinggi as they are closer to horticulture farms but are significantly more expensive in Pekanbaru and Balikpapan which are located far from production centers.
 Recently, owing to a varied Indonesian topography, non-tropical horticultural products such as apple, strawberry, honeydew, grapes and dragon fruit are grown in the cooler mountainous region of Indonesia.
 The mountainous region around Malang in East Java is the production center for apple and dragon fruit, while those around Bandung in West Java are the production centers for strawberry, honeydew and mushroom.

 Despite its being home to the world's 4th largest population making it a huge market for horticultural products, the horticultural sector in Indonesia is deemed as under-performing which leads to the necessity of importing fruits and vegetables.
-Local Indonesian farmers face a difficult situation — the imported horticultural products are often cheaper and has a better quality than locally grown ones.
+Local Indonesian farmers face a difficult situation — the imported horticultural products are often cheaper and have a better quality than locally grown ones.
 Compared to neighboring countries with a well-developed horticultural sector like Thailand, Indonesia has much to improve.
 Currently, Indonesia imports much of its horticultural needs from Thailand (durian, carrot and chili pepper), China (garlic, orange and pear) and from the United States (soybean and apple).
 To protect local farmers, the Indonesian government applied protectionist policies on import settings for horticultural products, as well as restricting ports of entry.
+Bali has seen its first mushroom producer start in 2015.